Get all of the information you need to start and run a small business.

 Partnerships.
 Partners pay state taxes on partnership income on personal tax returns.
 In addition, California partnerships also must file Form 565, Partnership Return of Income.

 LLCs.
 Members pay state taxes on their share of LLC income on personal tax returns.
 In addition, LLCs themselves have to file an additional state tax form.
 The specific form used will depend on how the LLC is classified for federal tax purposes.
 California LLCs also are required to file a biennial statement of information.
 See California LLC Annual Filing Requirements for more information.

 Corporations.
-Shareholders must pay states taxes on their dividends from the corporation.
+Shareholders must pay state taxes on their dividends from the corporation.
 A shareholder-employee with a salary also must pay state income tax on his or her personal state tax return.
 Moreover, the corporation itself is subject to California corporation taxes.
 And, finally, corporations must file an annual statement of information with the California SOS.